Incontinence in Women and Men—Symptoms, Causes, Types & Treatment

-Surgery for Rectoceles (bulge through rectum to vagina in women) or Prolapses
+- Surgery for Rectoceles (bulge through the rectum to the vagina in women) or Prolapses

-Medication to thicken the anal canal wall to help prevent leaking of a small amount of stool or mucous after bowel movement.
+- Medication to thicken the anal canal wall to help prevent leaking of a small amount of stool or mucus after a bowel movement.

 1“Accidental Bowel Leakage (Fecal Incontinence).”
 Accidental Bowel Leakage (Fecal Incontinence) | Michigan Bowel Control Program | Michigan Medicine | University of Michigan, medicine.umich.edu/dept/mbcp/patient-resources/accidental-bowel-leakage-fecal-incontinence.